10% off + FREE Gut Heat Pad - code TG10 until Dec. 1

 Chamomile

-The sedative effects of chamomile may be due to the fact that it contains apigenin, which binds to benzodiazepine receptors and boosts GABA A receptors–responsible for calming the body before sleep.
-Apigenin may also block the MAO enzyme, which increases the availability of monoamines such as serotonin.
-Chamomile also includes the flavonoid Chrysin, shown to have anti-anxiety effects in animal studies.
+The sedative-related effects of chamomile may be due to the fact that it contains apigenin, which binds to benzodiazepine receptors and supports natural relaxation pathways.
+Apigenin may also block the MAO enzyme, a mechanism reported to affect monoamine levels.
+Chamomile also includes the flavonoid chrysin, which has been explored in research for its calming properties.

 Read the study

-A Randomized, Double-Blind, Placebo-Controlled Trial of Oral Matricaria recutita (Chamomile) Extract Therapy for Generalized Anxiety Disorder
+A Randomized, Double-Blind, Placebo-Controlled Trial of Oral Matricaria recutita (Chamomile) Extract for Generalized mental discomfort

 Read the study